-If you have many passwords, you will need to use a password manager to help you.
+If you have many passwords, you must use a password manager to help you.
 A password manager is like a safe containing passwords.
-It will contain all your passwords and will help you generate new passwords.
+It will include all your passwords and will help you generate new passwords.

 And you must use Two-Factor Authentication (2FA) to access your password manager.